oplS17projects/redesigned-doodle/README.md

 Create several paragraphs of narrative to explain the pieces and how they interoperate.

 ## Schedule
-Explain how you will go from proposal to finished product.

 We would go step by step through the examples and when they are operating successfully we would continue to the next.
 Repeat until done.
 There are three deliverable milestones to explicitly define, below.